G.I. Bill

 The G.I.
-Bill, formally known as the Servicemen's Readjustment Act of 1944, was a law that provided a range of benefits for some of the returning World War II veterans (commonly referred to as G.I.s).
+Bill, formally the Servicemen's Readjustment Act of 1944, was a law that provided a range of benefits for some of the returning World War II veterans (commonly referred to as G.I.s).
 The original G.I.
 Bill expired in 1956, but the term "G.I.
-Bill" is still used to refer to programs created to assist some of the U.S. military veterans.
+Bill" is still used to refer to programs created to assist American military veterans.

-It was largely designed and passed through Congress in 1944 in a bipartisan effort led by the American Legion who wanted to reward practically all wartime veterans.
+It was largely designed and passed through Congress in 1944 in a bipartisan effort led by the American Legion, which wanted to reward practically all wartime veterans.
+John H. Stelle, a former Democratic governor of Illinois, served as the Chairman of the Legion's Executive Committee, which drafted and mobilized public opinion to get the G.I.
+Bill to President Roosevelt's desk on June 22, 1944.
+Stelle was rewarded for his efforts by the Legion which unanimously elected him its National Commander in 1945.
+He is commonly referred to as the "Father of the G.I.
+Bill."
 Since the First World War the Legion had been in the forefront of lobbying Congress for generous benefits for war veterans.
-Roosevelt, by contrast, wanted a much smaller program focused on poor people regardless of military service.
+President Roosevelt initially proposed a much smaller program.
 As historians Glenn C. Altschuler and Stuart Blumin point out, FDR did not play a significant role in the contours of the bill.
-At first, Roosevelt shared with nearly everyone the idea that “satisfactory employment,” not educational opportunity, was the key feature of the bill.
+At first, Roosevelt shared with nearly everyone the idea that "satisfactory employment," not educational opportunity, was the key feature of the bill.
 This changed in the fall of 1944, when Roosevelt's special representative to the European Theatre, Anna M. Rosenberg, returned with her report on the G.I.'s postwar expectations.
 From her hundreds of interviews with servicemen then fighting in France, it was clear they wanted educational opportunities previously unavailable to them.
 FDR "lit up," Rosenberg recalled, and subsequent additions to the bill included provisions for higher education.